arc-language/arc-lang/parser/PACKAGE.md

     EnterSyscallExpression is called when production syscallExpression is entered.

+func (s *BaseArcParserListener) EnterThrowStmt(ctx *ThrowStmtContext)
+    EnterThrowStmt is called when production throwStmt is entered.

 func (s *BaseArcParserListener) EnterTopLevelDecl(ctx *TopLevelDeclContext)
     EnterTopLevelDecl is called when production topLevelDecl is entered.